How To Do An Oblique Crunch

-Oblique Crunch is a core exercise that strengthens your obliques as well as the other muscles of the core including your transverse abdominus and medial glute.
-Many ab exercises focus on the rectus abdominus, also known as the six pack!
+An oblique crunch is a core exercise that strengthens your obliques as well as the other muscles of the core including your transverse abdominus and medial glute.
+Many ab exercises focus solely on the rectus abdominus, also known as the six-pack.
 While important, it is also wise to focus on strengthening the rest of the core muscles so that your strength is balanced.
-If you learn how to do Oblique Crunch you will feel your waistline the next day!
+If you learn how to do an oblique crunch, you will feel your waistline the next day!

 1) Begin by lying on your side, forearm down, knees slightly bent.